 With effect from 1 January 2019, all of the EEA liabilities and associated assets from Endurance Worldwide Insurance Limited ("EWIL") and Sompo Japan Nipponkoa Insurance Company of Europe Limited ("SJNKE"), two related companies, were transferred to the Company in accordance with the terms of an insurance business transfer scheme pursuant to Part VII of the United Kingdom Financial Services and Markets Act 2000 ("the Part VII Transfer") approved by the High Court of Justice of England and Wales on 10 December 2018.
-Also with effect from 1 January 2019, SJNKE merged with and into the Company by way of a cross border merger by absorption pursuant to which Endurance Specialty Insurance Ltd. ("ESIL") increased the share capital of the Company by \notin 1 through the issuance of 1 new share with a nominal value of \notin 1 and total related share premium of \notin 152,579k.
+Also with effect from 1 January 2019, SJNKE merged with and into the Company by way of a cross border merger by absorption pursuant to which Endurance Specialty Insurance Ltd. ("ESIL") increased the share capital of the Company by €1 through the issuance of 1 new share with a nominal value of €1 and total related share premium of €152,579k.

 The principal activity of the Company is the transaction of general insurance and reinsurance business underwritten in Europe.
-The Company aims to continue to build out its insurance operations in the property, professional lines, marine and energy, aviation and financial & political risks lines of business, with a particular focus on agriculture business.
+The Company aims to continue to build out its insurance operations in the property, agriculture, professional lines, marine and energy, aviation and financial & political risks lines of business.
 The reinsurance operations focus on strategic opportunities with certain clients and markets within global specialty lines, including marine and trade credit and surety reinsurance, catastrophe and casualty reinsurance business.

-Amounts in €'000 unless stated 31 Dec 2020 31 Dec 2019 Movement
+Amounts in €'000 unless stated 31 Dec 2021 31 Dec 2020 Movement

-Gross written premium 347,757 249,293 98,464
+Gross written premium 415,269 347,757 67,512

-Technical result 8,255 (4,608) 12,863
+Technical result (99) 8,255 (8,354)

-Gross written premium for the year increased to $\notin 347,757k$ (2019: $\notin 249,293k$).
-There was growth across several lines and notably within insurance of property, general liability, marine, professional lines as the Company continued to expand its European operations.
-The Company recorded a profit on the overall technical result of $\notin 8,255k$ in 2020 (2019: $\notin 4,608k$ loss).
-The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) was 61% (2019: 86%).
-Net claims incurred, amounted to $\notin 33,212k$ (2019: $\notin 15,576k$) mainly driven by property, general liability and marine, aviation and transport lines of business.
-Net operating expenses during 2020 of €6,203k (2019: €9,587k) included administrative expenses and acquisition costs net of reinsurance commissions.
+Gross written premium for the year increased to €415,269k (2020: €347,757k).
+There was growth across several lines and notably within insurance of general liability, marine and non-proportional reinsurance as the Company continued to expand its European operations.
+The Company recorded a loss on the overall technical result of €(99)k in 2021 (2020: €8,255k profit).
+The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) was 67% (2020: 61%).

+Net claims incurred, amounted to €43,411k (2020: €33,212k) mainly driven by property, general liability and marine, aviation and transport lines of business.

+Net operating expenses during 2021 of $\in$ 12,800k (2020: $\in$ 6,203k) included administrative expenses and acquisition costs net of reinsurance commissions.

-The global outbreak of COVID-19 in 2020 created unprecedented challenges to individuals, companies and governments across the world.
-At this time, based upon information currently available to the Company, the current measures and strategies that have been implemented have permitted the Company to carry out its business and perform its obligations to policyholders, counterparties and regulators, and the impacts from COVID-19 have not materially adversely affected its ability to do so.
+The global outbreak of COVID-19 in 2020 continues to challenge individuals, companies and governments across the world.
+Measures and strategies implemented since the outbreak have permitted the Company to carry out its business and perform its obligations to policyholders, counterparties and regulators, and the impacts from COVID-19 have not materially adversely affected its ability to do so.